-Approximately 20 per cent of the people living in Sweden live in so-called housing cooperatives (bostadsrätt).
-A housing cooperative is an economic association, its purpose being to convey occupancy rights in residential or commercial properties for its members.
+Around 20% of the people living in Sweden live in so-called housing cooperatives (bostadsrätt(er)).
+A housing cooperative is an economic association, its purpose being to convey occupancy rights in residential or commercial properties.
 The members of the housing cooperative are members of the economic association and are entitled to a share in the association, corresponding to the size of the apartment or commercial space to which the member holds a special right.
 The right associated with membership of a housing cooperative is not considered real property, although the rules of mortgaging are quite similar.